-The Mt Rainier Infinity Loop is an unusual challenged dreamed up by iconic Washington climber Chad Kellogg, but which he was never able to complete due to his untimely passing.
+The Mt Rainier Infinity Loop is an unusual challenge dreamed up by iconic Washington climber Chad Kellogg, but which he was never able to complete due to his untimely passing.
 The essence of Chad and the Infinity Loop is captured beautifully in "To Infinity" by Dirtbag Diaries - a podcast responsible for inspiring almost every person on the record board below to attempt this effort - it should perhaps be considered essential listening for imparting on this FKT or challenge.

 |Benjamin Americus||2d 6h 17m 45s|

 |Jason Hardrath||2d 7h 40m 52s|

 |Scott Bennett||2d 18h 22m 0s|